Wondering what you need to build a perfect toddler girl capsule wardrobe for your preschooler? Here’s everything your little sweetheart needs.

 You can pair jeans with virtually anything.
 She can wear any of her shirts with jeans, and on days that aren’t as cool yet, she can still wear some of her short sleeves with them or add on a cardigan to keep her a bit warmer, if necessary.

-Add a combination of pants and leggings to her selection.
-This will give her some nice bottoms aside from just jeans, and you can match all of her bottoms with warmer shirts that she will need when winter arrives.
+Add a multi-colored combination of leggings to her selection.
+This will give her some nice bottoms aside from just jeans, and you can match all of her bottoms with warmer shirts when winter arrives.

 13. Boots - 2 pairs